kubernetes/enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 ##### type.node.k8s.io
 It contains the list of type of node in the k8s clusters
+* The content of the list is up to the cluster manager to define.
+  * Each element in the array could be the sku of the node from a cloud provider, or the type of the node on premise.
 * The list is dynamic but does not change much unless there is a node auto provisioner.

 Here is an example of a type.node.k8s.io ClusterProperty